laktek/punch/README.md

 # Punch
 ## A Fun and Easy Way to Build Modern Websites

-Punch is a modern web publishing framework, which is simple, intuitive and pleasure to use for both designers and developers.
+Punch is a simple, intuitive web publishing framework that will delight both designers and developers.

 ### With Punch you can...